LuNeder/Kai/README.md

 - lastpost: Like thpost, but for the last tweet.
 As an alternative, you could delete all layout config files to just split and tweet the text with no thread numbering or anything.
 ### Configuration files
+- platform: "m" for Mastodon, "t" for twitter, "mt" for both.
+If you use some kind of automatic crossposter, it’s recommended to use Kai with only one of the platforms and then let the crossposter do its job.
+##### Twitter:
 - apikey:
 - apisecret:
 - apitoken: